The Handmaid's Tale Freedom and Confinement Quotes

 The freedom that the narrator and Luke used to take for granted is practically ridiculous now.
 Their fantasies are common enough: buy a house, raise a family, make a life.
 But these banal things are impossible now.
 The narrator says it "seems almost weightless": it's intangible, imaginary.

 Now we walk along the same street, in red pairs, and no man shouts obscenities at us, speaks to us, touches us.
 No one whistles.

 There is more than one kind of freedom, said Aunt Lydia.
 Freedom to and freedom from.
 In the days of anarchy, it was freedom to.
 Now you are being given freedom from.
 Don't underrate it.
 (5.10-11)

-Despite all that the women have lost, Aunt Lydia and Gilead argue, they are free now.
+Despite all that the women have lost, Aunt Lydia and Gilead argue that they are free now.
 They have "freedom from" things like sexist catcalls and potential abuse from strangers.
-They would argue that the women of Gilead should be grateful for such freedom rather than mourning the other freedoms they've lost.
+They would argue that the women of Gilead should be grateful for such freedoms rather than mourning the other freedoms they've lost.